 New Orleans Weather in January

-New Orleans weather in January is generally mild, with high temperatures usually in the mid-60s and lows in the mid-40s.
-Occasionally, warmer afternoon temperatures can rise into the low 70s F (22 C), with cooler mornings, very rarely dropping below freezing.
-Extremes as high as 83 F (28 C) and as low as 14 F (-10 C) have also occurred in past years.
+New Orleans weather in January is generally mild, with high temperatures usually in the above 60 degrees Fahrenheit (16 degrees Celsius) and lows in the mid-40s (7 about degrees Celsius).
+Occasionally, warmer afternoon temperatures can rise just above 70 degrees Fahrenheit (22 degrees Celsius), with cooler mornings, very rarely dropping below freezing.
+Extremes as high as 83 degrees Fahrenheit (28 degrees Celsius) and as low as 14 degrees Fahrenheit (-10 degrees Celsius) have also occurred in past years.

 February receives an average amount of rain, typically around 4.7 inches spread across nine days.
 On a few days, rainfall can be more extreme, with up to .5 inch occurring on a single day.
 Snow is scarce.